Dream Jumbo Girl

 Dream Jumbo Girl (ドリーム☆ジャンボ☆ガール, Dorīmu Janbo Gāru) is a Japanese manga series written and illustrated by Hiroyuki.
-It began serialization in Kodansha's Weekly Shōnen Magazine in May 2025, and has been compiled into two volumes as of October 2025.
+It began serialization in Kodansha's Weekly Shōnen Magazine in May 2025, and has been compiled into six volumes as of August 2026.

 Plot

 The series follows two best friends, Chie Ōno and Kanae Yumemura.
 Chie is a high school girl who is aiming to enter the University of Tokyo, but does not like studying and is worried about the current state of the economy.
 On New Year's Eve, Kanae decides to share with Chie one hundred lottery tickets, wanting to help Chie financially.
 To their shared amazement, they win the lottery, with the two sharing the grand prize of 700 million yen.
 However, Chie's surprise leads to her losing focus on her exams in favor of following stocks, causing her to fail the entrance exams.
 With them now graduating from high school and facing an uncertain future, the two decide to live an exciting life using their newfound riches to buy whatever they want.